 – Choose fortified cereals, – look for those with the most iron.

-- Have baked beans on toast for lunch – choose tins that are lower in sugar and salt.
+– Have baked beans on toast for lunch – make your own, using our healthy baked beans recipe or choose tins that are lower in sugar and salt.

 – Eating out?
 Order mussels, cockles, clams, crayfish or brown crabmeat – all contain iron.